nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Interacting with DocTrack

 All interactions with the DocTrack platform are done through a series of **commands** entered by the user.
 These commands allow you to perform various **tasks**, such as adding, editing, listing, and managing persons/appointments.
-The commands are designed to be flexible and user-friendly, allowing **parameters** in any order, handling multiple entries for specific fields.
+The commands are designed to be flexible and user-friendly, allowing **data fields** in any order, handling multiple entries for specific fields.

 Here are some **key points** to keep in mind when using commands:

-- You should supply all the parameters (words in `UPPER_CASE`) that are needed for a command.<br>
+- You should supply all the fields (words in `UPPER_CASE`) that are needed for a command.<br>
-  e.g. in `add person n/NAME`, `NAME` is a parameter which can be used as `add person n/John Doe`.
+  e.g. in `add person n/NAME`, `NAME` is a field which can be used as `add person n/John Doe`.

+- The `INDEX` in a command format refers to the index number (shown beside the person or appointment) in the displayed list.

 - Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.

-- Items with `…`​ after them can be used multiple times including zero times.<br>
+- Items with `…`​ after them can be used zero times or more times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

-- You can add parameters in any order.<br>
+- You can add fields in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-- If you add extraneous parameters for commands that do not take in parameters (such as `help`, `list person`, `list appt`, `exit` and `clear`), they will be ignored.<br>
+- If you add extraneous fields for commands that do not take in fields (such as `help`, `list person`, `list appt`, `exit` and `clear`), they will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-- If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+- If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines.
+This is because some space characters surrounding line-breaks may be omitted when copied over.

 ---